doxinggirl/Candy/README.md

 <div align="center">
-  <strong style="color: #ffffff;">👍️ If you like this project, be sure to follow and star it!
+  <strong style="color: #f7e3ff;">👍️ If you like this project, be sure to follow and star it!
 It will encourage us to develop it! ❤️</strong>
 </div>